When someone dies

-Where someone dies in a hospital, they will arrange for a doctor to issue the Medical Certificate of Cause of Death.
-In the case of an aged care facility, the staff will liaise with the doctor.
+Where someone dies in a hospital, the hospital staff will arrange for a doctor to issue the Medical Certificate of Cause of Death.
+In the case of an aged care facility, the facility’s staff will liaise with the doctor.

 The next person to contact, after family and friends, is your funeral director of choice.
 At Walter Carter Funerals we are on call 24 hours a day, 7 days a week, every day of the year and will arrange the transfer of the body into our care.

 When the cause of death cannot be certified

 If the doctor is unable to certify the cause of death, the police will be contacted.
 The police will then liaise with the Coroner.